-The buggy flew and skidded farther into the desert, and the mountains of the Highlands came in to view, with heavy, slate clouds behind carrying rain and life with the season.
+The buggy flew and skidded further into the desert, and the mountains of the Highlands came in to view, with heavy slate clouds behind carrying rain and life with the season.
 Banks of pale sand rose against the darkening sky in stark contrast, all the more striking as the sun broke through and made the sands glow.

 When we reached the middle of nowhere, the buggy stopped.
 I jumped out and kicked off my shoes.
 The ground was softer than anything I’d ever walked on—fine as powder, and unspoiled in every direction, like a blanket of fresh snow.
 My footprints trailed behind as I climbed, as if to attest to what my ego desperately wanted—to prove I was here, that I left a mark, and that my efforts would be remembered.
 The prints were satisfyingly deep, but they refilled, and were swept away—so I made more.
 Those too disappeared.

-When we returned to the oasis, we were left at the foot of a mountain shaped like a dorsal fin that curved around the far edge of the town.
+After a time, the buggy brought us back, to the foot of a mountain shaped like a dorsal fin that curved around the far edge of the town.
 The driver told us to climb to the top to see the sun set over the dunes.
-For next hour, the people of the town joined us, emptying out to the upper plains to gather and sit single-file on the ridge of this mountain and those that rippled around us.
+For next hour, the people of the town joined us, emptying out to the upper plains to gather and sit single-file along the ridge of this mountain and on the hills that rippled around us.
 It was a rhythm of the oasis—a communal observance of the beauty in the day's end.

 I sat at the front of the ridge for an hour as the sun lowered, bare feet burrowing deep, with nothing between myself and the vastness of the plains as I listened and watched the wind brushing the sharp crests clean.
 My back and shoulders molded more deeply into the ground as the shadows lengthened towards me and our bright star grew larger and dipped.